FIE401 Financial Econometrics

 The final grade has two components:

 2. Subsequent presentation in groups of three-four people including a question and answer session.
 Grades are individual.
+Grades cannot be repealed.
 (40%)

 Grading scale A - F.

-Participants should bring their laptops to the lectures.
+Participants should bring their laptops to the all sessions.
 All applications covered in the course will be implemented in RStudio (an open-source software for R programming language).
 Download and installation instructions will be provided during the first lecture.

 Florian Heiss, Using R for Introductory Econometrics